vinay-goenka/Innovo_Delay_Risk_Management_Dashboard/README.md

 ## Note on Data

-Training data uses real operational variables paired with synthetic outcome labels (`actual_delay_days`, `actual_cost_exposure`) generated for prototype purposes.
-The synthetic outcomes follow construction industry intuition about which signals drive delays.
-The architecture is designed to retrain on real historical project outcomes when available.

----

-## About

-Developed by **Vinay Goenka** during an internship at Innovo Group Dubai.
-The project combines machine learning, explainable AI, and operational analytics into a single tool for construction project oversight.
+The dashboard uses real project signals, as mentioned above, but the delay-day and cost-exposure outcomes were generated synthetically for this prototype.
+The system is built to plug into real historical project data once it's available.